OctopusDeploy/blog/blog/2018-05/service-fabric-cluster-targets/index.md

 The problem is, demo-friendly != real-world (_"Friends don't let friends right-click publish"_ amirite).

-When deploying directly from Visual Studio, Microsoft only _partially_ package all of your files.
-During the deployment, they actually _call back_ into your source code for the `PublishProfiles` and `ApplicationParameters` (so the package folder from your publish, by default, is useless to anything except Visual Studio).
+When deploying Service Fabric apps directly from Visual Studio, Microsoft only _partially_ package all of your files.
+During the deployment they actually _call back_ into your source code for the `PublishProfiles` and `ApplicationParameters` (so the package folder from your publish, by default, is useless to anything except Visual Studio).

 _Sad panda sigh..._